nsec/nsec-badge/README.md

  - The USB port

 The badge can be supplied by 1 ICR14500 3.7v Li-ion rechargeable battery and/or
 the USB port.
-The battery can be charged from the USB port but the power switch must be turned ON for the duration of the charge.
+The battery will be charged when the USB port is connected.

 The [schematic](./hw/northsec_2019_schematics.pdf) are available.